aleksyprok/nuclear_fusion_2024_code/README.md

  ### Installation instructions:

   - Ensure `git` and `git-lfs` are installed on your machine.
   - Clone the repository.
-I reccommend checking that the the large files have downlaoded correctly by looking at the files in `input_data`.
+I recommend checking that the the large files have downloaded correctly by looking at the files in `input_data`.
   - To run the python scripts you need to have python3.9+ installed.
   - Setup a virtual environment with e.g. "python3 -m venv venv".
   - Activate the environment with e.g. "source venv/bin/activate"